-Realising I hated the business side of it, ending a partnership and ending up in debt.
-I was about to give up but those events led me to taking the first step in rebuilding what I did, who I did it for, and why I was doing it.
+Realizing I hated the business side of it, ending a partnership and ending up in debt.
+I was about to give up but those events led me to take the first step in rebuilding what I did, who I did it for, and why I was doing it.
 That was 15yrs ago.

 What got me through?